shiva-kant-mishra/VanillaJS_Ecommerce/README.md

 - Test the output in the REST Client Postman​
 ​

-# Instructions

-1. Download and unzip the boilerplate code.
-2. Run the command `npm install` to install the dependencies.
-3. Open the boilerplate code in VSCode to develop the solution.
-4. Write the logic for the application in the **productsService.js** file in the **src** folder
-5. Write logic to read the request body data in the **utils.js** file in the **src** folder
-6. Create the server in the **app.js** file and use the functions of the **productsService.js**

 ## Running the code

 - Execute the `npm start` command to start the application